 # 003. ANTI-POP CONSORTIUM - Tragic Epilogue (2000)

 Every album Antipop Consortium ever released is remarkable.
 As perfect masters of their own subgenre of rap – a reloaded version of the 80's electro hip-hop - High Priest, Beans, M. Sayyid and E. Blaize never disappointed.
 Their real and unique masterpiece, though, is their first album.
 After many years of activism in New-York's spoken word underground, it was a full accomplishment.

 # 002. QWEL & MAKER - The Harvest (2004)

 In 2003, Maker had shined with his Honestly album, his band Glue, and his production work for Galapagos4.
 The year after, though, he would do even better.
 Starting a long collaboration with Qwel, he would provide the Chicago rapper with what he was missing: subtle and quality beats, fitting perfectly well his rapping style.
 Thanks to him, The Harvest would be Qwel's best album.

 # 001. COMPANY FLOW – Funcrusher Plus (1997)

 Other records had anticipated it, but the true starting point for indie rap was Funcrusher Plus.
-With its "independent as fuck" stance, its lo-fi tracks, abstruse lyrics and austere beats, and its plan to remove all fun from hip-hop music, the first Company Flow album had opened the floodgates.
+With its "independent as fuck" stance, its lo-fi tracks, abstruse lyrics and austere beats, and its plan to remove all fun from hip-hop music, the first Co-Flow album had opened the floodgates.
 It had paved the way for a new generation of experimental rappers.
-It had been capital, seminal, definitive.
+It had been capital, seminal, and definitive.